 The refrigerator uses the absorption principle of operation.
 If you plan to cool food or drinks in high outside temperatures, pre-cool the food, and park the motor home with the refrigerator vent door in the shade.
 Once the interior of the refrigerator is cool, the refrigeration system will usually maintain this temperature.
-If the inside of the refrigerator is hot, the food is not pre-cooled, and the outside temperature is high, be pre-pared for longer cooling times.
+If the inside of the refrigerator is hot, the food is not precooled, and the outside temperature is high, be prepared for longer cooling times.

-Acrylic Refrigerator Door Panels
+Refrigerator Door Panels

-Some refrigerator models are equipped with a decorative acrylic door panel.
-Use a cleaner specially formulated for acrylics and a soft cloth to clean this surface.
+Some refrigerator models are equipped with a decorative door panel.
+Use a cleaner and a soft cloth to clean this surface.
 Do not use harsh or abrasive detergents or cleansers.